Prevent Endocarditis in your Child

-- Your child has swelling in his legs, feet, or ankles.
+- Your child has swelling in his or her legs, feet, or ankles.

 - Your child has chest or abdominal pain.

-- Your child has red or purple dots on his hands or feet.
+- Your child has red or purple dots on his or her hands or feet.

 - Your child will not eat or has a poor appetite.